CUCV Technical Info

 • Replace filter ever 2 years or 24,000 miles

-• If running oversize tires or towing an external cooler is HIGHLY recommended.
+• If running oversize tires or towing an external cooler is HIGHLY recommended in addition to the water to oil cooler in the radiator

 Transfer Case:

-• M1031 uses a NP205 cast iron gear driven transfer case with PTO abilities.
+• NP205 cast iron gear driven transfer case with PTO abilities (M1031)

 • Dextron III fluid